-I also found an upholstered storage ottoman at Target that serves as the perfect nightstand, an extra seat, and great storage.
+I also found an upholstered storage ottoman that serves as the perfect nightstand, an extra seat, and great storage.
 Whether it’s a double-duty piece of furniture, or just a piece of furniture that uses space efficiently, the choices you make for a small room are going to make or break its potential for organization.

 2. Wall Hooks and Shelves

 Vertical spaces are so valuable, especially in a room that’s low on square footage and closet space.
 Add wall hooks to hang bags and coats, and wall shelves to hold books, plants, and anything else you want displayed.
-I found this great wall shelf and hook combo at Target last week and I can’t wait to get it hung on the wall by my doorway!
+I found this great wall shelf and hook combo last week and I can’t wait to get it hung on the wall by my doorway!